 Furthermore, here’s the average weekly TV usage for ascending age groups, according to Nielsen:

 More adults are making purchasing decisions based on seeing something they saw advertised on their TV.
-As people get older, they move out of their parent’s homes and start their own families which result in more TV watching.
-As their behaviors and lifestyles start to evolve and their disposable income increases their purchasing power gets stronger and this enables the buyer’s journey.
+As people get older, they move out of their parents’ homes and start their own families, resulting in more TV watching.
+As their behaviors and lifestyles start to evolve, and their disposable income increases, their purchasing power increases, enabling the buyer’s journey.

 3. Fragmented Attention Span

-- Since most viewers have their 2nd or 3rd screens (laptop and/or mobile device) nearby them while watching TV, they are more than likely to do a search on either the commercial they saw or the product if it’s relevant to them.
+Since most viewers have their 2nd or 3rd screens (laptop and/or mobile device) nearby them while watching TV, they are more than likely to search for either the commercial they saw or the product if it’s relevant to them.

-- TV can have a direct positive impact on engagement on either through social and search campaigns when similar language is used in both types of campaigns.
+TV can directly impact engagement through social and search campaigns when similar language is used in both types of campaigns.

-- The synergy of TV advertising and digital campaigns can help boost online conversions and help advertisers with tracking their TV commercial performance using hashtags or whichever social driver is used.
+TV advertising and digital campaigns’ synergy can help boost online conversions and help advertisers track their TV commercial performance using hashtags or whichever social driver is used.

 4. Every Major Brand Uses TV Advertising

 Google, Apple, Facebook, McDonald’s, and IBM all use TV advertising in their marketing mix.
 Why would that be?
 Because TV is still the best branding play in advertising.
 If TV is good enough for those brands, it should be good enough for you to reconsider putting TV spots back into your marketing strategy.